-Humanitarian expeditions in some of the world's poorest countries are as challenging as it is rewarding, but there are things that need to be considered and balanced.
-The following section is designed to help you enjoy the journey more and embrace the unknown and unexpected.
+Humanitarian expeditions in some of the world's poorest countries are as challenging as they are rewarding, but there are things that need to be considered and balanced.
+The following section is designed to help you enjoythe journey more and embrace the unknown and unexpected.
 Although you may not have to embrace all the following - be prepared!
 Simply have fun and enjoy the ride!